Support Home Task Builder 2 How To Guide

 Stimuli are any media files (images, audio, video, etc.) which you will present to participants during your task.

 You can add, delete, and manage stimuli on the Stimuli tab.
+To access the Stimuli tab, click the image icon in the left sidebar of the Task Builder.
 To add stimuli, click Add Stimuli at the top right:

 Screenshot of the Stimuli tab in Task Builder 2.
 The 'Add Stimuli' button at the top right is highlighted